-In the last few years, the number of online students and online programs have both risen dramatically, and with the rise in students, more scrutiny has been put on online programs.
-This means the bar has been set higher for accreditation and standards as even the most elite universities like Harvard and Stanford have entered the online education field.
+In the last few years, the number of online students and online programs has both risen dramatically.
+With the rise in students, online programs have come under more scrutiny.
+Accreditation and standards set the bar even higher.
+Even the most elite universities like Harvard and Stanford have entered the online education field.

 As a student, this is good news for you.
-It means that online degrees have become more legitimate than they once were–the stigma is starting to wear off.
-Unfortunately, not all online programs offers the same quality of education, so you will still need to be careful in how and where you pursue your online degree, as well as how you sell your degree to potential employers.
+It means that online degrees have become more legitimate than they once were.
+The stigma is starting to wear off.
+Unfortunately, not all online programs offer the same quality of education.
+You will still need to be careful about how and where you pursue your online degree.
+You also have to sell your degree to potential employers.

 So how do you ensure that a hiring manager will view your degree as legitimate and take notice of you?
 The simple answer is that they should be noticing your achievements more than whether you went to an online school or not.
 This means highlighting your strengths as an online student.

-Many employers, when asked outright if they believe online degrees carry the same weight as traditional programs, will unfortunately have to overcome years of bias and stigma surrounding online programs in order to give the answer you’re hoping for (yes, of course).
-But if you look a little deeper, they all highly value all of the character attributes required to complete a degree online.
+Many employers, when asked outright if they believe online degrees carry the same weight as traditional programs, will, unfortunately, have to overcome years of bias and stigma surrounding online programs in order to give the answer you’re hoping for (yes, of course).
+But, they all highly value all of the character attributes required to complete a degree online.